Common Health Tests (cont.)

 What Is a Screening Test?

 - Does screening improve health outcomes?
 Sometimes, a person diagnosed with the condition by screening seems to have no improvement in health when compared with a person who is only diagnosed when the disease eventually shows signs or symptoms.
 An example of a condition in which there is still some debate is diabetes.
-Although it is clear that there is probably some benefit from screening people with a strong family history of diabetes -- usually by means of a blood test performed when the person has not eaten any food overnight -- annual screening does not necessarily seem to be useful in the general population.
-Some doctors do advocate screening but usually every
+Although it is clear that there is probably some benefit from screening people with a strong family history of diabetes, annual screening does not necessarily seem to be useful in the general population.

 - Are common tests more appropriate for some people?
 All these factors are taken into account before a test is regularly and widely used as a routine health test.
 These widely used tests are discussed here.
-Although many screening tests may be appropriate for everyone -- blood pressure measurement, for example -- some screening tests are more appropriate for certain groups of people.
+Although many screening tests may be appropriate for everyone some screening tests are more appropriate for certain groups of people.

 - Examples would be Pap smears and mammography for women or regular colorectal examinations for people with a family history of colorectal cancer.